chopin-coding/track-movies/README.md

 # track-movies
-A containerized movie-tracker app using FastAPI and MongoDB.
+A containerized, scalable, stateless movie-tracker API using FastAPI and MongoDB.
+Created this as a personal project following a Udemy course.
 Maybe I'll add a frontend in the future.